 This looks super hearty and delicious.
 Will definitely be giving this a try.
 Thanks for sharing.

 I love cooking with beans!
 They're pack such a nutritious punch!
-This looks wonderful!
+This was wonderful!

 What a great recipe for winter!
 And so easy to make!